 It is very important that you practice good hygiene, cleaning your reservoir consistently, and caring for it properly after use.
 Cleaning instructions are as follows:

-How often should I clean it?
+q: How often should I clean my hydration pack bladder?

-How should I store my bladder when it’s not in use?
+q: How should I store my bladder when it’s not in use?

-Make sure that it is completely dry, roll it up and stow it in the freezer.
+Make sure that it is completely dry, roll it up and store it in the freezer.
 This will ensure nothing can grow in it.
 If you’ve got limited freezer space anywhere dry will do.